 The Guernsey Literary & Potato Peel Pie Society has been an extraordinary success all over the world.
-On this podcast Annie Barrows, the book's co-author, explains how her aunt, Mary Ann Shaffer, became interested in the Occupation, and how she feels about the response to the book, both around the world and in Guernsey.
+On this podcast from 2016 Annie Barrows, the book's co-author, explains how her aunt, Mary Ann Shaffer, became interested in the Occupation, and how she feels about the response to the book, both around the world and in Guernsey.

 As Director-General of MI5, Stella Rimington was the inspiration for Judi Dench's M. Now a bestselling novelist, she talks to us about her two careers, and why they're actually more similar than you might think.

 Historical novelist Simon Scarrow, author of the bestselling Cato & Macro series, explains why he's so drawn to ancient Rome, and why writing historical fiction is a complicated business.
 Because what is history, anyway?

 Anthony McGowan is one of the UK's leading authors of Young Adult fiction.
 Here he explains how writing for teenagers differs from writing for adults, why so many people underestimate what teenagers can handle in the books they read, and the surprising link between writing and cricket.